Iterated Graph Systems (I): random walks and diffusion limits: Introduction

 \subsection{Main results}

+The foundational pillar of this paper is that every scaling exponent of an EIGS admits a closed form.
+The mass, distance and degree growth rates $\rho(\mathbf M)$, $\rho_{\min}(\mathcal D)$ and $\rho(\mathbf N)$ come from the substitution structure itself \cite{neroli2024fractal,li2024on}.
+These generate the box and degree dimensions through $\dimbox(\Xi)=\frac{\log\rho(\mathbf M)}{\log\rho_{\min}(\mathcal D)}$ and $\dimdeg(\Xi)=\frac{\log\rho(\mathbf M)}{\log\rho(\mathbf N)}$, whose precise definitions are recalled in Section~\ref{sec:random_walks}.
+One feature deserves emphasis before we state the results.
+When $\rho(\mathbf N)>1$, a vertex born at level $k$ has degree of order $\rho(\mathbf N)^{n-k}$ in $\Xi^n$, so degrees at a fixed level are highly non-uniform, and in the combinatorial limit every finite-born vertex has infinite degree.
+As a consequence even the volume-doubling property fails, a phenomenon already observed for the DHL in \cite{hambly2010diffusion}.

-A central feature of the present paper is that the degree dimension $\dimdeg(\Xi)$ measures degree amplification and allows us to study a broad class of both locally finite and scale-free fractal graphs within the same analytic framework.
-In Section~2, we introduce the resistance renormalisation map and prove the existence of the resistance dimension together with an exact formula.
-From this we derive the local mass dimension, the local resistance dimension, and the walk dimension on the combinatorial limit graph.
-In particular, we obtain the Einstein relation.
+The resistance growth rate $\rho(\Psi)$, in turn, is the nonlinear Perron eigenvalue of the resistance renormalisation map $\Psi$ introduced in Section~\ref{sec:random_walks} (Lemma~\ref{thm:sdprimitive_eigenpair}).
+From this we prove that the resistance dimension exists and satisfies $\dimresis(\Xi)=\frac{\log\rho(\Psi)}{\log\rho_{\min}(\mathcal D)}$ (Theorem~\ref{thm:resistance_dimension_formula}), and we derive the local mass dimension, the local resistance dimension and the walk dimension on the combinatorial limit.
+The behaviour of an EIGS is organised by the position of $\rho(\Psi)$ relative to $1$, equivalently by the sign of $\dimresis(\Xi)$.